nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 #### Payload request body ####

-The following data-elements are mandatory (i.e. data **MUST** be present):
+The following data-elements are mandatory (that is, data **MUST** be present):

-- the `patientNHSNumber` is the NHS number of the patient who's GP record you want to access.
+- the `patientNHSNumber` is the NHS number of the patient whose GP record you want to access.
-- the `include[Medication|Allergies]` are the resource groups you wish to return.
+- the `include[Medication|Allergies]` are the resource groups you want to return.

 The following data-elements are optional:

-- the `timePeriod` defines the period of data you wish to return.
+- the `timePeriod` defines the period of data you want to return
-	-  not providing `timePeriod` returns all data (including dates in future).
+	-  not providing `timePeriod` returns all data (including dates in future)
-- the `start` and `end` values specify the exact period to be returned.
+- the `start` and `end` values specify the exact period to be returned
-	- providing both `start` and `end` returns data within the values provided.
+	- providing both `start` and `end` returns data within the values provided
-	- providing `start` only returns all data after that value (including dates in future).
+	- providing `start` only returns all data after that value (including dates in future)
-	- providing `end` only returns all data before that value.
+	- providing `end` only returns all data before that value
-- the `includePrescriptionIssues` value idenifies if individual prescription issues are included in the response bundle.
+- the `includePrescriptionIssues` value idenifies if individual prescription issues are included in the response bundle
-- the `includeResolvedAllergies` value idenifies if resolved allergies and intolerances are included in the response bundle.
+- the `includeResolvedAllergies` value idenifies if resolved allergies and intolerances are included in the response bundle

 The request payload is a set of [Parameters](https://www.hl7.org/fhir/parameters.html) conforming to the `gpconnect-structuredrecord-operation-1` profiled `OperationDefinition`, see below:

-{% include tip.html content="This is a type level operation (i.e. is not associated with a given resource instance)." %}
+{% include tip.html content="This is a type level operation (that is, is not associated with a given resource instance)." %}

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>